 In view of the nature of the group's activities and the markets in which it operates, a limited number of customers account for a certain percentage of the group's trade and other receivables, particularly in respect of amounts receivable from hire purchase debtors.
-The company has a significant concentration of credit risk with respect to hire purchase receivables because the face value of receivables from two customers amount to €2,304,278 (2012: €2,358,285).
-Over the years, these customers traded frequently with the company and they were deemed by management to have acceptable credit standing, usually taking cognisance of the performance history in relation to defaults.
+The company has a significant concentration of credit risk with respect to hire purchase receivables because the face value of receivables from two customers amount to $\in 2,437,584$ (2013: $\in 2,304,278$).
+Over the years, these customers traded frequently with the company and historically they were deemed by management to have acceptable credit standing, usually taking cognisance of the performance history in relation to defaults.
 These exposures are monitored and reported more frequently and rigorously.
-In view of the financial circumstances of these two customers, a provision for impairment of the entire receivable and a portion of the receivable respectively was deemed necessary at the end of the reporting period reflecting the possibility of default and potential recoveries from these customers.
+In view of the financial circumstances of these two customers, provisions for impairment covering the entire receivable in one case and covering a portion of the other receivable respectively were deemed necessary at the end of the reporting period reflecting the possibility of default and potential recoveries from these customers.